 While using Edge, click on the Settings icon (the 3 dots) in the top-right corner, or press the keyboard shortcut Alt+F to open the Settings menu.

-In the list of options, you will see this icon listed as Web capture.
+In the Settings menu list of options, you will see this icon listed as Web capture.

-Clicking on the icon or pressing the keyboard shortcut Ctrl+Shift+S opens the Web capture (screenshot) tool.
+Clicking on the icon (in your menu) opens the Web capture (screenshot) tool.
+Go to next step.

 Clicking Copy will save the screenshot, or you can choose to add notes to draw a note on the screenshot.